bigcommerce/sample-app-nodejs/README.md

 > If `ngrok` expires, update the callbacks in steps 4 and 7 with the new `ngrok_url`.
 You can learn more about [persisting ngrok tunnels longer (ngrok)](https://ngrok.com/docs/getting-started/#step-3-connect-your-agent-to-your-ngrok-account).

+11. Consult our developer documentation to [install and launch the app](https://developer.bigcommerce.com/api-docs/apps/quick-start#install-the-app).

+## Production Builds

-11. To create and run a production build, an optimized version of the code must be built and then run:
+In production, you must build and run optimized version of the code.
+Use the following commands to get started:

+> When you run the `start` script, specify a port number using the `-p` flag.
+Otherwise, the process will fail.

 ```shell
 npm run build
 npm run start -p 3000
 ```

-   In order to start in production mode, a port number must be specified by using the `-p` flag.

-12. Consult our developer documentation to [install and launch the app](https://developer.bigcommerce.com/api-docs/apps/quick-start#install-the-app).